foobarberis/42-libft/README.md

 # 42-libft
-Library of function for 42School.
+Library of functions for 42School.